kbilsted/AutoHasher/README.md

 # AutoHasher

-Automatic generation of GetHashCode() methods
+Automatic generation of GetHashCode() methods using on the fly run-time code generation.

 # 1. Advantages